SBA Payment Protection Program Forgiveness

 - If you would like to begin preparing now, we recommend you connect with your Attorney or Accountant for specific guidance for your business.

 - For additional details, please visit the U.S. Small Business Administration Paycheck Protection Program.

-- A borrower must be past the 8-24 week covered period post disbursement, and have used the PPP funding in the correct prescribed way as per the SBA forgiveness requirements.
+- You must be past the 8-24 week covered period post disbursement, and have used the PPP funding in the correct prescribed way as per the SBA forgiveness requirements.

-- The client will be notified via the online portal, if any additional information is required.
+- You will be notified via the online portal, if any additional information is required.

 - The U.S. Treasury and Small Business Administration (SBA) are responsible for the rules of the program which determine the amount of loan forgiveness you may receive.
 This can include full, partial or no forgiveness.

 - We encourage you to visit the SBA website for the most up-to-date program rules and guidance.

 - JFG has 60 days to review a fully completed application for forgiveness.